MicrosoftDocs/visualstudio-docs/docs/extensibility/extensibility-hello-world.md

 ## Modify the source code

-At this point, the Button you're adding is pretty generic.
-You'll have to modify the VSCT file and CS file if you want to make changes.
+At this point, the command and Button text is auto-generated and not very interesting.
+You can modify the VSCT file and CS file if you want to make changes.

 * The VSCT file is where you can rename your commands, as well as define where they go in the Visual Studio command system.
-As you explore the VSCT file, you will notice commented code that explains what each section of code controls.
+As you explore the VSCT file, you will notice comments that explain what each section of the VSCT code controls.

 * The CS file is where you can define actions, such as the click handler.